 An increasingly large amount of patients now opt for a Breast Reduction procedure.
 Once a thorough evaluation has been executed, Dr Lanzer can determine if you are a good candidate for this liposuction procedure.

 If you’re looking to remove fat from your body, get a free consultation at the Melbourne clinic with Dr Lanzer.

 What Should I Know About Recovering From A Reduction Mammoplasty?

 When you visit the Dr Lanzer clinic for your procedure, or during one of the consultations before this procedure, you will be given a treatment plan that contains important information about your recovery; this can include information such as: how to look after your breasts after your reduction mammoplasty, what medications to use or apply, and what you need to look out for during the recovery process.

 Naturally, patients should ask questions to ensure they have all the information they need before their procedure.
 For example, you should enquire about where you will be taken after the procedure, what medication you will be given at the surgery, if you will have stitches and more.

-What Are the Risks of a Reduction Mammoplasty?
+What Are The Risks Associated With Reduction Mammoplasty?

 Like all other surgical procedures, a reduction mammoplasty does carry several risks.
-As a patient, it is important to understand these risks before you choose to have your surgery.
+As a patient, it is important to understand these risks before going ahead with the procedure.

-Since breasts are delicate areas of the body, it is important to choose a surgeon with a lot of experience in this procedure.
+Since breasts are delicate areas of the body and prone to scars, it is important to choose a surgeon with a lot of experience in this procedure.
 Therefore, you may have to do some research into the surgeon you intend to use.